 Now time for the vinegar.

-This is white distilled vinegar.
+- This is white distilled vinegar.

-You can also use apple cider vinegar.
+- You can also use apple cider vinegar.

-Add water.
-This recipe calls for a 1:1 ratio water to vinegar.
+- This recipe calls for a 1:1 ratio water to vinegar.

-For these 2 cups of water, you need 2 cups of vinegar.
+- For these 2 cups of water, you need 2 cups of vinegar.

 If you need more water, add more vinegar.

-You can add it as is here, or crush it slightly in your hand before adding to the pot.
+Crush the oregano slightly in your hand before adding to the pot.

 It’s up to you, though, and your taste.
 If you are not a fan of oregano, simply omit.

-These are 6 bay leaves.
+These are 6 bay leaves, or laurel leaves.